Home / Training / Infant Observation

 The experience can activate early developmental areas of the psyche, which is why it is such a valuable aspect of training and also why individual Psychoanalytic or Jungian therapy (minimum 1 x weekly) throughout the course is essential for all applicants.

-Participants observe a baby from birth until two years of age, paying close attention to how they relate to their carers and environment.
 Observing an infant fine-tunes your ability to notice intricate and subtle details and recall sequences of interactions.
 By reflecting on your observations in a small seminar group, you then build up a picture of the unfolding inner world of the infants and their relationships.

 The seminars offer a place to ‘feel into’ or empathically imagine the baby’s experience, to be curious and to explore ideas about what might be going on in the baby’s inner world.